BobKerns/BobKerns.github.io/pages/publishers-take-a-stand-against-the-texas-state-board-of-education.md

     - religion
     - education
 description: |-
-    [March 19, 2010] Urge textook publishers to take a stand against the Texas Board of Eduction
+    [March 19, 2010] Urge textbook publishers to take a stand against the Texas Board of Eduction
 ---

 Eric Mann pointed me at a [Credo Action-sponsored mailing campaign](https://act.credoaction.com/campaign/textbooks/) to the major textbook publishers.

 This is a way YOU can make a lasting difference in our education system.